openharmony/docs/en/application-dev/media/video-encoding.md

    Register the **OH_AVCodecCallback** struct that defines the following callback function pointers:

    - **OH_AVCodecOnError**, a callback used to report a codec operation error
-   - **OH_AVCodecOnStreamChanged**, a callback used to report a codec stream change, for example, audio channel change
+   - **OH_AVCodecOnStreamChanged**, a callback used to report a codec stream change, for example, format change
-   - **OH_AVCodecOnNeedInputData**, a callback used to report input data required, which means that the encoder is ready for receiving PCM data
+   - **OH_AVCodecOnNeedInputData**, a callback used to report input data required, which means that the encoder is ready for receiving YUV/RGB data
    - **OH_AVCodecOnNewOutputData**, a callback used to report output data generated, which means that encoding is complete

    You need to process the callback functions to ensure that the encoder runs properly.